ljw1004/vbspec/vb/statements.md

 ### For...Next Statements

 1. A `For...Next` statement loops based on a set of bounds.
 A `For` statement specifies a loop control variable, a lower bound expression, an upper bound expression, and an optional step value expression.
 The loop control variable is specified either through an identifier followed by an optional `As` clause or an expression.
 As per the following rules, the loop control variable refers either to a new local variable specific to this For...Next statement, or to a pre-existing variable, or to an expression.If the loop control variable is an identifier with an `As` clause, the identifier defines a new local variable of the type specified in the `As` clause, scoped to the entire `For` loop.
-2. If the loop control variable is an identifier without an `As` clause, then the identifier is first resolved using the simple name resolution rules (see Section 11.4.4), excepting that this occurrence of the identifier would not in and of itself cause an implicit local variable to be created (Section 10.2.1).
+2. If the loop control variable is an identifier without an `As` clause, then the identifier is first resolved using the simple name resolution rules (see Section [Simple Name Expressions](expressions.md#simple-name-expressions)), excepting that this occurrence of the identifier would not in and of itself cause an implicit local variable to be created (Section [Implicit Local Declarations](statements.md#implicit-local-declarations)).
    1. If this resolution succeeds and the result is classified as a variable, then the loop control variable is that pre-existing variable.
    2. If resolution fails, or if resolution succeeds and the result is classified as a type, then:
       1. if local variable type inference is being used, the identifier defines a new local variable whose type is inferred from the bound and step expressions, scoped to the entire `For` loop;
-      2. if local variable type inference is not being used but implicit local declaration is, then an implicit local variable is created whose scope is the entire method (Section 10.2.1), and the loop control variable refers to this pre-existing variable;
+      2. if local variable type inference is not being used but implicit local declaration is, then an implicit local variable is created whose scope is the entire method (Section [Implicit Local Declarations](statements.md#implicit-local-declarations)), and the loop control variable refers to this pre-existing variable;
       3. if neither local variable type inference nor implicit local declarations are used, it is an error.
    3. If resolution succeeds with something classified as neither a type nor a variable, it is an error.
 3. If the loop control variable is an expression, the expression must be classified as a variable.